99-Knots/PrettyYomitanCards/README.md

 Open Yomitan's settings page in your browser and navigate to the `Anki` section.
 Make sure your connection with AnkiConnect is enabled and working properly before clicking on `Configure Anki card format...`.

-At the top right choose a deck you want your generated cards to be added to and below that on the `Model` field select the new node type you created.
+At the top right choose a deck you want your generated cards to be added to and below that on the `Model` field select the new node type you created (or *PrettyYomitan* if you are using the demo deck).
 Yomitan will then show you a list of the selected node type's fields.
 Set their values according to the following image: